 4. Make sure your baby is not hungry

-So here’s the thing with hunger, babies can usually sleep through the night when they are developmentally ready to take in enough calories during the day so that they don’t need to wake at night to eat.
+So here’s the thing with hunger: babies can usually sleep through the night when they are developmentally ready to take in enough calories during the day to not need to wake at night to eat.
 If your baby’s stomach is not yet mature enough to do this, you can fill her up all you want, and she still won’t sleep through the night.

 A newborn’s stomach is small and needs to grow enough to be able to hold a substantial amount to make it through the night.
 With that being said, you want to make sure you are always giving your baby enough breastmilk or formula, so when that developmental milestone is reached, your baby will be able to sleep through the night and not wake hungry a few hours later.
 Experts say this happens anywhere between 3-6 months of age.

 If you have been putting off making any changes in your baby’s sleep routine for fear of what you might have to deal with, then remember that it’s most likely only going to get harder as your baby gets older.
 Also, keep in mind that a tired baby is a cranky baby, so you are not doing your baby any favors by putting things off.
 When your baby is overtired, this makes skills like rolling, crawling, and standing much harder to accomplish.
 Can you imagine putting a baby that is not well rested down on a mat to do tummy time and practice rolling . . . yeah, right!